Cómo hacer chocolate a la taza - Bombonería Pons

 Recipe variations

-Hot chocolate can be adapted to the tastes and traditions of every home.
-Although the classic recipe is irresistible, you can also give it your personal touch to make it even more special.
+Hot chocolate adapts to the tastes and traditions of every home.
+While the classic recipe is irresistible, you can also add your own personal touch to make it even more special.

-Are you a fan of traditional chocolate?
-Then we suggest melting a bar of artisanal dark chocolate, like the one from our Bombonería Pons , which guarantees all the authentic flavor of a premium product.
+Are you a fan of traditional treats?
+Then we suggest melting a bar of artisanal dark chocolate , like the one from our Pons Chocolate Shop , which guarantees the authentic flavor of a premium product.

-— White chocolate in a cup: replace the dark chocolate with a bar of white chocolate for a sweet and creamy result.
+White drinking chocolate : replace dark chocolate with a white chocolate bar for a sweet and creamy result.

-— Sugar-free: Use chocolate without added sugars for an option suitable for people with specific needs.
+Sugar-free : Use chocolate without added sugar for an option suitable for people with specific needs.

 — Vegan: Create a lighter version using plant-based milk, such as almond or oat milk.

-As always, remember that the key is to choose quality ingredients.
-A handmade chocolate will make all the difference in your variations of this recipe.
+As always, remember that the key is choosing quality ingredients.
+Artisanal chocolate will make all the difference in your variations of this recipe.

 Frequently Asked Questions